Feeling Overwhelmed by Probate in Connecticut?

 The probate process in Connecticut follows a structured timeline that includes validating the will, identifying assets, notifying creditors, and distributing property.
 The court oversees everything to make sure the estate is handled properly.

-According to CT.gov, most probate cases take 6 to 12 months, depending on complexity and property needs. https://portal.ct.gov/
+According to CT.gov, most probate cases take 6 to 12 months, depending on complexity and property needs.
+Understanding how long probate takes in Connecticut can help you plan around court deadlines, property expenses, and family expectations.

 Many families feel overwhelmed because they don’t know what to expect.
 Probate involves: